 Participants engaged in different ways:

-- Learned how student publishing over the decades (even centuries) reflects on their concerns at the time through materials from Rauner was on display.
-For an example, see the Rauner post on one notable journal!
+- Learned how student publishing over the centuries reflects on their concerns at the time through materials from Rauner on display!

 - Brainstormed ideas for new publications and entered a raffle!